jdmclatcher/file-explorer-helper/README.md

 #### Find and Replace

-This will find **ALL** the instances of the letter or phrase you specified in the "Find" text box and replace them with the value you provide in the "Replace With" text box.
-This only applies to the file name itself.
+This will find **ALL** instances of the text provided in the "Find" text box and replace them with the text provided in the "Replace With" text box.
+NOTE: This only applies to the file name itself.

 ![Replace Function GIF](/FileExplorerHelper/Assets/replace.gif)

 #### Find and Remove

-This will remove **ALL** instances of the letter of the phrase specified in the "Remove" text box from all the files in the folder.
-This only applies to the file name itself.
+This will remove **ALL** instances of the text provided in the "Remove" text box from all the files in the folder.
+NOTE: This only applies to the file name itself.

 #### Undo

 The Undo button will undo the most recent action and restore the modified file(s) to their original name.

 **NOTE** The Undo function currently does not work on the Cleanup Folder function.
-This will be fixed later.

-**NOTE:** It's important not to modify the files in the root folder or the sub-folders the cleanup was performed on.

 #### The Output Window